ubc-library-rc/r-stats/index.md

 title: Overview
 nav_order: 1
 ---
-# Statistical Analysis with R
+# R for Statistical Analysis

 R is a popular free software program used for quantitative analysis in both the humanities and sciences.
 Many state-of-the-art models and various graphs are available in R. This workshop covers data preparation and management, descriptive statistics, and common statistical analysis (T-test, ANOVA, correlation, regression).
 This workshop is for participants who already have a basic understanding of R.